frederic-perez/AmE-dictionary/data/idioms.md

 __full of shit__ :two: _slang_ _rude_ Unreliable or ridiculous; saying unfounded, incorrect, or nonsensical things. _You can’t listen to Sean, he’s full of shit!
 He doesn’t know any more about robotics than we do.
 All these new touchy-feely parenting books are full of shit, if you ask me._
 __full package__
 __full stop__
-__funny feeling__ An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances.
+__funny feeling__ :two: An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances. _I have a funny feeling that this meeting isn’t going to end in our favor._
 __gag me with a spoon__ An expression of disgust or annoyance.
 __game changer__
 __game-changer__